 In order to qualify, employees must have worked at least 1250 hours over a 12 month period prior to taking leave.
 That is equal to about 25 hours a week — an employee does not have to be a full-time employee to qualify.
 They must also give 30 days notice before taking this leave of absence.

-When an employee returns from medical leave, they are usually entitled to return to their same position in the same capacity as before they left.
-There is some grey area, however, if the employee is in the top 10% pay bracket.
+When an employee returns from medical leave, they are usually entitled to return to their same position in the same capacity as before they left and may not be terminated provided that the employee doesn't go over the 12-month limit.
+There is some gray area, however, if the employee is in the top 10% pay bracket.